 There is a lot of supporting scientific evidence that confirms that taking aspirin some hours before taking a drug test can mess up results by giving a false negative.

 For instance, these lab results in the Journal of Analytical Toxicology show that ingesting aspirin before a drug test may potentially yield negative results.

 One thing that you need to understand, however, is that this method only works in Enzyme Multiplied Immunoassay Technique (EMIT) drug tests but won’t beat a GC-MS test.

 The GC-MS test is used as a confirmatory test in case you’ve tested positive with the immunoassay test.
-The reason why drug screening companies don’t rely solely on GC-MS test is that it’s quite expensive in terms of the equipment used and time.
+The reason why drug screening companies don’t rely solely on the GC-MS test is that it’s quite expensive regarding the equipment used and time.

 The salicylic acid content in cranberry juice might help in passing a drug test.
 However, there are a few grey areas that make it a little bit unreliable.